Mangwende

 White colonialists arrived around the period of 1890 disguised as hunters and missionaries and settled in the territory controlled by Chief Mungate Mangwende.
 At about 1896, Chief Mangwende fought white settlers who tried to impose on his territory in the famous battles that became known as the 1896 rebellion.

 He led his forces to defend Makoni who had also been involved in resisting white settlement rule.

 Chief Mungate Mangwende's oldest son, Muchemwa, through orders from his father the chief fought the colonialist white settlers in the 1896 with the (uprising) in conjunction with Mbuya Nehanda and Kaguwi.
-After Chief Mungate Mangwende made peace with the White settlers (authorities) in 1896 his son Muchemwa together with other members of Nhowe war council which included Sandati Mukarakate son of Jirivenge the son of Mhotani, continued to wage a guerrilla war as they were disgruntled with white settler rule.
+After Chief Mungate Mangwende made peace with the White settlers (authorities) in 1896 his son Muchemwa together with other members of Nhowe war council which included Zihute,Gomba,Gatsi and Mukarakate continued to wage a guerrilla war as they were disgruntled with white settler rule.
 This war continued up to 1903 and ended in the fierce battle of Bokoto hills, which lasted several weeks.
 Muchemwa brokered a deal with the White Settlers (authorities) that he could only lay down his arms together with his lieutenants on condition he did not face any prosecution.
 The authorities agreed on one condition that he resided next to Murewa District Headquarters where he would be monitored.
 After the rebellion the white settlers took over the fertile land in Mahopo Masekwa and Chief Mungate was moved to a place called Rota, Chamachinda.